ysawada-a/aem_sticky_notes/crx-quickstart/logs/request.log.md

 ## Where

-crx-quickstart/logs/request.log
+- crx-quickstart/logs/request.log

 ## What

-The log file of the pairs of request and response
+- The log file of request-response pairs